 PTMScan Technology provides a powerful tool for in-depth proteomic analysis of several types of PTMs.
 These include specific serine/threonine kinase families or kinome branches, global tyrosine phosphorylation, protein acetylation, and ubiquitin-mediated signaling.

 2849_PTMScan_Fig7.
-Authors, would figure 7 work here?
-If not, could you suggest another figure to correlate with this text – perhaps something general that could be applied to all the services provided.
-Alternatively, we could use figure 2 and highlight the services as narrated.
+Figure 1B can be used here instead.

 B. Interview: (Said by you on camera.
 Don’t forget to smile!)

 Authors: Below are statements we would like you to complete that are complementary to the information contained within the schematic overview.
 Only one statement should be chosen and completed per author who will be on camera demonstrating the protocol.
 In addition to choosing and filling out the appropriate statement, please enter the name of the individual who will say each line. **If individuals will be doing the demonstrations but not speaking in the introduction, please use statement 1.8 to introduce these demonstrators (ex PI introducing students) in addition to any chosen statement(s).